dbanetto/uni/assign1/report.md

 In hindsight this mitigation might not of been fair as we hoped for as we dumping these expectations onto them during the interview with no time to prepare for them, although the ability to react could be an attribute we are looking for.
-From past experience of nerves with interviews lead to our panel to start the interview with handshakes.
+From past experience we knew the interviews were probably nervous so we started it by introducing ourselves to help them be at ease.
-This had the aim to set a friendly atmosphere instead of that of judging.
+This had the aim to set a welcoming atmosphere which is commonly advised [@nailinterview2012].
 We attempted to carry this atmosphere by making the interview more of a conversation about the project and the interviewee's experiences then drilling them with questions.
-A side-effect of this is we did not take notes during the interviews but took holist notes at the end of the interview.
+A side-effect of this is we did not take notes during the interviews but took holistic notes at the end of the interview.
 These notes reflected the entire interview more then answers to individual questions.
 The main consequence of this was it became a lot harder to retrace our decision process of how we came to the suitability of the candidate since we lost